Asbestos cement flat sheeting – interior

 Asbestos Products Ltd produced a coloured AC sheet named Artbestos in the 1930s for interior/exterior use.
 Colours listed as: Grove green, Sky blue, Stucco brown, Ochre, Shell pink, Cream and Buff.

-Colorbord was a James Hardie product from 1960.
-Coloured AC sheeting market dominated by James Hardie.
+Colorbord was a James Hardie product from 1960 to the early 1980s. described as a smooth faced compressed AC pre-finished sheet. used for both internal and external applications.
+The coloured AC sheeting market was dominated by James Hardie.

 Brands/products